Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 b.)
 It is hurting people who hurt people!
 Hurting people hurt people, and are easily hurt by people.
 Perhaps the presence of hurt in your offender’s life causes them to hurt you and others.
 Just knowing this will help you to deal with those people in a more tolerable way.

 c.)
 God STILL loves that person as much as He loves you.
-Jesus paid THE SAME great price to remove your offender’s sins — and your sins.
+Jesus paid THE SAME great price to remove your offender’s sins —and your sins.

+We judge ourselves by our intentions, but we judge offenders by their actions.
 When we have hurt someone, we ask for forgiveness, saying that we did not mean to hurt them; our intentions were right.
 We want the Benefit of the Doubt for our actions.

 • An apology